c-o-pr/ddrescue-helper/README.md

 MAKING A TERRIBLE MISTAKE IS LIKELY, BUT THE SKILLED MAY BE REWARDED

+> [!WARNING]
+> THERE ARE NO SANITY CHECKS FOR ZAP.
+USE WITH GREAT CAUTION.

 > [!IMPORTANT]
 > IS CONTINUING TO USE A DRIVE WITH MEDIA ERRORS SANE?
 >
 > My experience is that large (TB+) commodities spinning hard drives have unreliable areas that only get exposed when the drive is used very close to full for a long time.
 I will make a wild-ass guess that the drive makers solve a binning problem by tolerating a spread of defects in shipped product and deferring the exposure of these defects for as long as possible.
 The gambit is that customers won't become aware of the problem areas until the drive is well out of warranty and so old that accountability for failure is irrelevant.
 The implication of this wild assessment is that a well-used drive can be expected to suffer from some errors when heavily used, but still has life it in if you can find a way to deal with the problem areas.
 For example, one way to work around bad spots is to set-aside large files that cover them.
 Another is to encourage the drive to re-allocate bad sectors.
 >
 > By running a scan over an entire drive, such defects can be side-stepped by setting aside affected files and zapping bad-blocks to re-allocate according to the drives spare provisioning.
-This allows a troublesome drive to continue to be used.
+This may allow contimnued use of a drive with minor errors.

 # COMMAND OPTIONS

-There are THREE modes of operation:
+There are THREE MODES of `ddrescue-helper.sh` operation:

 #### 1. UNMOUNT, MOUNT, AND FSCK A DRIVE OR PARTITION.